Account Lockout Tool: Lockout Status and Management Tools

 That is it for the Microsoft Account Lockout tool, as you can see it is pretty easy to use.
 Next, I’ll walk through how to use the AD Pro lockout tool.

-AD Pro Toolkit Account Lockout Tool
+AD Pro Toolkit Lockout Status Tool

 The AD Pro Toolkit is a collection of Active Directory Management Tools.
 The lockout status tool makes it very easy to find all locked users, unlock, reset passwords, and troubleshoot locked out users.